sturoid/challenge_media-site/README.md

 ## Run Application
+Place dev.js file in config folder so the Behance API key is present.

 ```
 > npm install
 > npm run dev
 ```

 If concurrently doesn't run for some reason you might need to install it globally:

 ```
 > npm install -g concurrently
 ```